-6) Using the equations governing projectile motion, and the average value of the maximum height, calculate the initial velocity of the ball when it leaves the launcher (remember to include the height of the launcher in your calculation).
+6) Using the equations governing projectile motion, and the average value of the maximum height, calculate the initial velocity of the ball when it leaves the launcher (remember to include the height of the launcher and the height of the table in your calculation).
 Estimate the uncertainty in this velocity.
 How well does this velocity agree with the velocity measured in part 4?
 What errors (random or systematic) do you think affect these results?